Best Audio Interface for Beginners: Top Picks for High-Quality Sound

 Audio quality and latency: how to make the right choice

-When it comes to choosing an audio interface, two important factors to consider are audio quality and latency.
+When it comes to choosing an audio interface, two important factors to consider are audio quality and audio interface latency.
 These can greatly impact the overall sound of your recordings and the ease of recording in real-time.

 Sample Rate and Bit Depth